Help available while your claim is processed

 If you are struggling to manage while you are waiting for your first payment of Universal Credit, you can ask for a short-term benefit advance from the Jobcentre.

-The amount you might get can be up to half of the Universal Credit personal award.
-It is usually paid back from future Universal Credit payments over a period of six months.
+The amount you might get can be up to 100% of the overall estimated Universal Credit amount.
+It is usually paid back from future Universal Credit payments over a period of twelve months.

 Getting help with budgeting